A regularization approach for an inverse source problem in elliptic systems from single Cauchy data: Introduction

 of the inverse problem $\left(\mathcal{IP}\right)$.
 The source identification problem as described here is well known to be not uniquely determined from boundary observations (see a counterexample in \cite{alves}), i.e. the set $\mathcal{I} \left(j^\dag,g^\dag\right)$ fails to be a singleton.
 Since not the Neumann-to-Dirichlet map is given, but only one pair $\left( j^\dag, g^\dag \right)$, the problem is even highly underdetermined.
-Thus instead we will search for uniquely determined $f^*$-minimum-norm solutions $f^\dagger$ (cf.\ Section \ref{Stability}) which is the minimizer of the problem
+Thus instead we will search for the uniquely determined $f^*$-minimum-norm solution $f^\dagger$, which is the minimizer of the problem